 - Examine how culture informs the creation, use, and perception of technological tools in a range of environments inside and outside of the workplace

 - Learn to collaborate and lead virtually across teams and organizations

 - Communicate the intersecting roles of race, class, gender, and sexuality in technology and culture in a wide range of contexts, from creating inclusive projects and spaces to deconstructing biases in media representations

 - Identify the variables that underlie communication in virtual, internet-mediated spaces, and apply social science research to create strong collaborative professional relationships, even when working remotely

-- DIGC 200: Foundations for Working with Code
+- DIGC 2000: Coding Foundations for Digital Strategies

 Courses are subject to change.